oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade/em_fleet_maintenance_upgrade.md

   - Oracle EM and DB Software OS User – “oracle”.
 First login as “opc”, then sudo to “oracle”.
 E.g. “sudo su - oracle"

 2. Login to OMS Console
-Log into your Enterprise Manager VM using the Public IP of your EM instance.
-The Enterprise Manager credentials are “**sysman/welcome1**”
+Log into your Enterprise Manager VM using the Public IP of your EM instance and the super-user credentials as indicated above”

 You may see an error on the browser while accessing the Web Console - “*Your connection is not secure*”.
 Ignore and add the exception to proceed.
 Access this URL and ensure that you are able to access Enterprise Manager Web Console.

+## Step 0: Running your lab

 ### Update the Named Credentials with your SSH Key